 On the list of Neighborhoodscout’s 100 Safest Cities in America-2018, published just weeks ago, was Parkland, holding the #15 spot.
 The data-driven algorithm looks at “the number of crimes reported to the FBI” and the population, with a minimum of 25k residents.

-As of approximately 3:00p yesterday, Parkland has now officially fallen off that list, probably in its entirety.
+As of approximately 3:00p yesterday, Parkland has now officially fallen off that list.
 Once a safe place is no longer such, at least not for now.
+Pleasantville is temporarily on hold.

-What happened to the students, faculty and workers at Marjory Stoneman Douglas High School, nestled within a safe suburban residential community, was hideous.
+What happened to the students, faculty and workers at Marjory Stoneman Douglas High School, an institution nestled within a safe suburban residential community was hideous.
 The actions of a previously expelled student flipped this safe haven into a bloodbath with long-term repercussions and a long journey towards healing.

 Some blame guns, mental illness, inadequate measures of protection.
 Regardless of the cause, which can probably be identified in a weighted mean equation of those and other variables, a major catastrophic event for many lives ensued.